 ANSI X12:

-This is a popular EDI standard developed and maintained by ASC X12, a committee of the American National Standards Institute (ANSI).
+This is a popular EDI standard developed and maintained by ASC X12.
+A committee of the American National Standards Institute.
 It defines formats for transaction sets like invoices, purchase orders, shipping notices, and so on.
 Most organizations in the U.S. use ANSI X12 for EDI.

 EDIFACT:

-Developed by the United Nations, EDIFACT is an international standard for EDI.
-It specifies message formats for a wide range of business documents and is used globally.
-EDIFACT supports multiple languages and currencies.
+Developed at the United Nations, EDIFACT is an international EDI standard.
+It defines forms for messages in a great variety of business documents, employed all over the world.
+EDIFACT supports several languages and currencies.

 XML: